Stidham United Methodist Church

-Stidham United Methodist Church is a historic Methodist church located at Shadeland, Tippecanoe County, Indiana.
+Stidham United Methodist Church is a historic Methodist church located at Shadeland, Indiana.
 It was built in 1912–1913, and is a 1 1/2-story, co-axial plan Gothic Revival style brick building topped by a steeply sloped gable roof.
 It features a crenellated bell tower with masonry buttresses and an American Craftsman style plain wood portico.

 It was listed on the National Register of Historic Places in 1992.